 Here’s my take, my favourite sauna places, and my sauna essentials.

-When and how often should you sauna?
 There is no rule here.
 For me, sauna is very much an intuitive thing and I try to listen to my body and it’s about feeling good and comfortable.
 I personally prefer to sauna in the evenings and then have a super relaxing sleep, but I’ve also had really vitalising morning saunas.
 My aim for this year is to create more of a sauna ritual for myself, as it has yet to become a regular habit – even though I really love it.
 Some people go to sauna every day, some every week, some more rarely.
-Again, there is no rule here.

 The most important rule is that there is no rule.
 Sauna is supposed to make you feel good and comfortable.
 If you are too hot or you don’t feel well, you leave.
 Trust your body and enjoy the sauna.

-Wood-burning – the traditional wood sauna is my favourite, it is the most common in the countryside and in bigger public saunas as well.
+Wood-burning: The traditional wood sauna is my favourite, it is the most common in the countryside and in bigger public saunas as well.
 It has an amazing smell and a special feel to it!
 An average size sauna can take at least one hour to heat up.
 I love the smell.

-Electric – that’s the one you find in smaller and unventilated spaces such as apartments.
+Electric: That’s the one you find in smaller and unventilated spaces such as apartments.
 It is drier but it does the trick!
 Newer sauna stoves heat up pretty fast, older ones can take a while.

-Smoke sauna – you love it or you hate it – the smoke sauna is heated with the smoke inside, which is then only let out before you enter.
+Smoke sauna: You love it or you hate it – the smoke sauna is heated with the smoke inside, which is then only let out before you enter.
 It is black and smoky inside, and you have to be careful not to get a black butt 😉 I personally don’t do so well in the smoke sauna, it irritates my throat easily.
 But most people love it a lot and you can find it in many summer houses and a couple of public saunas, too.
 They can take many hours to heat up.

 Löyly – the easiest option to try a sauna with friends and family, where you can also go swimming easily.
 Great for an evening sauna and dinner, or morning sauna and brunch on the weekends.
 Book beforehand.